kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-machinepool.md

 ### InfraMachinePool, InfraMachinePoolList resource definition

-You CAN define a InfraMachinePool resource.
+You MUST define a InfraMachinePool resource if you provider supports MachinePools.
 The InfraMachinePool resource name must have the format produced by `sigs.k8s.io/cluster-api/util/contract.CalculateCRDName(Group, Kind)`.

 Note: Cluster API is using such a naming convention to avoid an expensive CRD lookup operation when looking for labels from